qupath/qupath-docs/docs/intro/formats.md

 You can also check the [QuPath issues page] for past discussions.

-:::{note}
-OpenSlide has not been updated for several years, whereas Bio-Formats is actively maintained by the OME team.
+:::{admonition} I've found a bug!
+If you find a file that doesn't open properly in QuPath, despite being listed as supported by OpenSlide or Bio-Formats, that's *usually* not something we can fix in QuPath.
+Most of the time, a change needs to be made in the library that is reading the file.

-**However**, before relying on Bio-Formats to continue supporting and adding proprietary formats forever, one should read the [OME position regarding file formats](https://blog.openmicroscopy.org/community/file-formats/2019/06/25/formats/).
+**However**, before relying on Bio-Formats to continue supporting and adding proprietary formats forever, you should read the [OME position regarding file formats](https://blog.openmicroscopy.org/community/file-formats/2019/06/25/formats/).
 :::

 ### Specific formats